vsrinivas/fuchsia/archive_format.md

 ### Directory table entry

- * 32 bits of zeros, reserved for future use.
  * Name.
     - 32 bit offset from the start of the directory names chunk to the path data, in bytes.
+    - 16 bit length of name, in bytes.
+ * 16 bits of zeros, reserved for future use.
- * Offset.
+ * Data.
     - 64 bit offset from start of archive to the start of the content chunk, in bytes.
- * 64 bit length of the data, in bytes.
+    - 64 bit length of the data, in bytes.
  * 64 bits of zeros, reserved for future use.

 ## Directory hash chunk (Type “DIRHASH-”)